openshift/source-to-image/docs/cli.md

 #### Example Usage

-Build a Ruby application from a GIT source, using the official `ruby-20-centos7` builder image, the resulting image will be named `ruby-app`:
+Build a Ruby application from a Git source, using the official `ruby-20-centos7` builder image, the resulting image will be named `ruby-app`:

 ```